pkhushboomishra2021/multi-step-poll-form/multi-step-poll-form/README.md

 Summary slide showing user responses.
 Integration with a mock API using MSW.
 Unit tests for components using React Testing Library.

+With these steps, we have a complete setup for creating a multi-step poll form with a custom vertical carousel, state management, mock API integration, and unit tests.